-Guided by Lucia Gahlin A specialist in the archaeology of ancient Egypt, Lucia has been leading tours to this country for over 20 years.
-Price includes - Expert Guide Lecturer & Professional Tour Manager - Entries to all sites as per the itinerary - Field notes - All taxes (including port taxes) & gratuities Included travel • Return flights from London & all local transport Accommodation • Accommodation in Cairo, Minya, Abydos, Luxor, Alexandria & 4 nights aboard a Nile cruiser Culinary inclusions - 18 breakfasts, 18 lunches & 17 dinners (plus 1 snack in hotel room due to late arrival) - Water with all meals, tea or coffee with dinner (all other drinks in the hotels and on board the ships are payable locally) Dates & prices per person Twin/Dbl Share 29th Nov - 17th Dec £14,170 £12,753 £2,930 £2,637 subject to the new museum being open For full details of this tour visit andantetravels.co.uk/aegy
+Guided by Lucia Gahlin

+A specialist in the archaeology of ancient Egypt, Lucia has been leading tours to this country for over 20 years.

+Price includes

+- Expert Guide Lecturer & Professional Tour Manager

+- Entries to all sites as per the itinerary

+- Field notes

+- All taxes & gratuities

+Included travel

+Return flights from London & all local transport

+Accommodation

+• Accommodation in Cairo, Minya, Abydos, Luxor, Alexandria & 4 nights aboard a Nile cruiser

+Culinary inclusions

+- 18 breakfasts, 18 lunches & 17 dinners (plus 1 snack in hotel room due to late arrival)

+- Water with all meals, tea or coffee with dinner (all other drinks in the hotels and on board the ships are payable locally)

+Dates & prices per person

+Date Twin/Dbl Share SS

+10th - 28th Feb £14,170 £3,320

+27th Sep - 15th Oct £14,170 £3,320

+EARLY BOOKING OFFER - SAVE £650pp on the above price.
+See page 2 for full details.

+For full details of this tour visit andantetravels.co.uk/aegy

+106 To book a tour today visit andantetravels.co.uk or call 01722 713 824 To book a tour today visit andantetravels.co.uk or call 01722 713 824 Image: Valley of the Queens